RosSlek/Books_sales_analysis/README.md

 Created by [Rosvaldas Šlekys](https://github.com/RosSlek)

-This project was made to improve in data analysis, make some insgiht of given data.
+This project was made to improve in data analysis, make some insights of given data.

 ## The main goals for this project were to:
 #### • Analyze dataset